nimamoosavi/core/README.md

 ~~~

 ## Audit Project
-this project used for log all data in all Microservices
+This project is used for log all data in all Microservices

 ## CRUD Project
-this project used for generate All crud Default Services in three layer
+This project is used for generating all default crud Services in three layers
 - Controller
 - Service
 - Repository

-Repository Layer Implement in Some Other Library JDBC client , Mongo client , Microservice client
+Repository Layer Implements in Some other Libraries such as, JDBC client , Mongo client , Microservice client.

 ## JSON-WEB Project
-this project used for work with JWT,JWE,JWS, ...
+This project is used for work with JWT,JWE,JWS, ...

 ## Kafka Client Project
-this project used for Produce and Consume From Kafka
+This project is used for producing and consuming data from Kafka.

 ## Redis Client Project
-this project used For connect to Redis
+This project is used for connecting to Redis.

 ## Elasticsearch Client Project
-this project used For connect to Elasticsearch and impl repository of Crud Project
+This project is used for connecting to Elasticsearch and implement repository layer in Crud Project.

 ## Mongo Client Project
-this project used For connect to Mongo and impl repository of Crud Project
+This project is used for connecting to Mongo and implement repository layer in Crud Project.

 ## JDBC Client Project
-this project used For connect to Jdbc and impl repository of Crud Project
+This project is used for connecting to Jdbc and implementing repository layer in Crud Project.

 ## Microservice Client Project
-this project used For connect to Another Microservice And Create Crud For Aggregation Structure
+This project is used for connecting to crud project, and also create Crud for Aggregation structure.

 ## Oauth Client Project
-thi project Used for connect to standard Oath2 Project
+This project is used for connecting to the Oath2 standard  Project.

 ## Swagger Project
-this project used For create Swagger For your Project
+This project is used for creating Swagger in your Project.

 # Releases
-##### Last Release Version in Frame Work 1.0.1-Released
+##### Last Version in Core 1.0.1-Released

 ~~~
 <dependency>